Skip to content

 Icons are Missing#

-If some of the icons (check / cross on the checkbox, up / down arrow on the list view) are missing, make sure you run the script within the folder (e.g. python runme.py) and not from another folder (e.g. CocktailBerry/runme.py).
-This is because of the nature of Qt and the translation to python, if you go from another folder the picture ressources can't be found.
+If some of the icons (check / cross on the checkbox, up / down arrow on the list view) are missing, make sure you run the script within the folder (e.g. uv run runme.py) and not from another folder (e.g. CocktailBerry/runme.py).
+This is because of the nature of Qt and the translation to python, if you go from another folder the picture resources can't be found.

 Changing Volume Unit#